Prism Tools

 • spec_hash β€” Content hash for caching

-SVG ("svg") and SVG sparkline ("sparkline") are opt-in only β€” add them to the formats array to include them.
+SVG sparkline ("sparkline") is opt-in β€” add it to the formats array to include it.

 Example